 Plynk isn’t a good option for intermediate or advanced investors seeking advanced investment tools or trading options, as the app would likely be too beginner-focused for these individuals.
 If you’d like in-depth stock market research, charting tools, or access to margin trading, this isn’t the app for you.

-If you’re a more advanced investor, you might be better off with apps including Schwab, E*Trade, TradeStation, and Interactive Brokers, among others.
+If you’re a more advanced investor or day trader, you might be better off with apps including Schwab, E*Trade, TradeStation, and Interactive Brokers, among others.

 Plynk vs. Competitor Apps